 Unity_ObjectToWorld and inverse ones) is no longer on a per-object basis which may lead to unintended results if the shader relies on Object space.

-This same thing occurs with Sprites as well.
+This same thing occurs with Sprites and Particles as well.
 For performance reasons they are batched and drawn together, so “object space” isn’t really a thing.

 Similar to batching, another way to draw lots of objects together but still have different material values is to use GPU Instancing and Material Property Blocks together.
 MPBs can also be used without GPU Instancing, however it will still lead to separate draw calls so there will be little performance benefit without also making the shader support instancing.
 (It might provide a bit less memory overhead than an material instance though).
 Look at their docs pages linked above for more information.